 Border Patrol’s vague use of force policies have led to a culture of impunity.
 While many victims of Border Patrol abuse never receive justice, SBCC has identified three key cases that set precedent.

-On October 10, 2012, Jose Antonio Elena Rodriguez, a 16 year-old Mexican resident was shot in the back after an alleged rocking incident with a Customs and Border Patrol (CBP) agent.
-UPDATE: Judge to let Border Patrol agent's murder case proceed
+On October 10, 2012, José Antonio Elena Rodriguez, a 16 year-old Mexican resident was shot in the back after an alleged rocking incident with a Customs and Border Patrol (CBP) agent.
+UPDATE: On March 2, 2020 the Supreme Court returned the cross-border shooting case to an appellate court in California, due to a recent ruling by the court to dismiss charges in a similar case, the Sergio Adrian Hernandez-Guereca case.

-On June 7, 2010, Sergio Adrian Hernandez-Guereca, a 15 year-old Mexican resident was shot by a CBP agent while standing on the Mexican side of the Mexico–United States border, and the agent was on the American side.
+On June 7, 2010, Sergio Adrian Hernandez-Guereca, an unarmed 15 year-old Mexican resident was shot by a CBP agent while standing on the Mexican side of the Mexico–United States border, and the agent was on the American side.
+UPDATE: On February 25, 2020 the Supreme Court ruled that the parents of Sergio Adrian Hernandez-Guereca cannot sue the border patrol agent who shot and killed Sergio.